 On March 17, Governor activated the Florida Small Business Emergency Bridge Loan Program to support small businesses impacted by COVID-19.
+The bridge loan program provides short-term, interest-free loans to small businesses that experienced economic injury from COVID-19.
 The application period is open and runs through May 8, 2020.
 Interested businesses should visit FloridaDisasterLoan.org for more information.